Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: Frontiers in Pharmacology

-This quote is a testament to the power of traditional medicine in China.
-For centuries, Chinese citizens have used herbs and other botanicals as part of their medical treatments, a practice that has continued even into the modern age.
+This statistic testifies to the power of traditional medicine in China.
+For centuries, Chinese citizens have used herbs and other botanicals as part of their medical treatments, a practice that continues into the modern age.

-This reliance on nature reflects the Chinese people’s commitment to the ancient system of holistic health care, with herbal medicines playing an integral role in countless successful treatments.
-It reminds us that traditional techniques still hold incredible value in modern times.
+This reliance on nature reflects the Chinese people’s commitment to the ancient system of holistic healthcare, with herbal medicines playing integral roles in countless successful treatments.
+It demonstrates that traditional techniques still hold incredible value in modern times.

 Sales of ashwagandha, an herb used for its stress-relieving benefits, was another top-selling herb in 2020, with sales increasing by 185.2%.